verbb/formie/docs/developers/custom-field.md

 }
 ```

-You'll notice the special-case for `getTemplatePath()`.
-Whilst there is a `getFrontEndInputHtml()` function, it should not be overwritten in most cases.
-This is because Formie will determine where to look for this front-end HTML field, either in its own default templates, or the folder where custom templates are defined.
-As such, defining `getTemplatePath()` to the path of Twig file.
+You'll notice special-cases for `getFrontEndInputTemplatePath()` and `getEmailTemplatePath()`.
+Whilst there are `getFrontEndInputHtml()` and `getEmailHtml()` functions, they should not be overwritten in most cases.
+This is because Formie will determine where to look for these templates, either in its own default templates, or the folder where custom templates are defined.
+As such, defining `getFrontEndInputTemplatePath()` and `getEmailTemplatePath()` to the path of Twig files is all that is needed.

 In simple terms - if you are creating a third-party field for Formie, for general distribution, do not alter `getFrontEndInputHtml()`.
 If you are using a custom field just on your project, it may be a valid case.